 Putting words to our feelings can be a struggle — especially when those words are exchanged with someone we care about on issues packed with emotional complexity.

-Emotional complexity is what navigating pregnancy and motherhood are all about, according to Erica Chidi Cohen in her new book, Nurture.
-We spied ‘The Feeling Circle’ in the pages of the new book and thought it seemed like an invaluable tool for emotional communication across the board.
+Emotional complexity is what navigating relationships is all about, according to Erica Chidi in her book, Nurture.
+We spied ‘The Feeling Circle’ in the pages of the new book — an invaluable tool for emotional communication across the board.

 What are your techniques for effective emotional communication?

 Get more emotional health tools in one of our favorite books, The Emotion Code HERE.